Alqemist-labs/tilex/README.md

 ### Usage

 We love seeing forks of Today I Learned in production!
-Please consult [USAGE](USAGE.md) for guidelines on appropriate styling and attribution.
+Please consult usage for guidelines on appropriate styling and attribution.

 ### License